Yujian-Lee/TENET/README.md

 pip install xxx.whl
 ```
 # Training
-To get started, run the following code:
+To get started, run the following code (all the model python files are placed at the "TENET" directory, not the current directory):

 ```
 cd TENET